How Do I Change My Name in Nevada?

 Once the judge signs your court order, the clerk of court will either call you to pick it up or mail it out.
 Get certified copies to change your name with government agencies.

-Finally change your name on all documents
+Finally, change your name across documents

 Once you've got your marriage certificate, divorce decree, or court order, you're ready to finish the name change process across federal and state agencies.